chronicl/typed-sled/README.md

 Simply implement typed_sled::Tree on a wrapper struct of sled::Tree and you are ready to go.

-By no means production ready nor tested throughoutly, in particular the Subscriber api might not be implemented correctly.
+Not tested throughoutly, in particular the Subscriber api might not be implemented correctly.